 The development of Research Governance policy and practice and the monitoring of its implementation is the responsibility of the University Research and Knowledge Exchange Committee, a committee of the University Senate which reports to the University Court.

 Members of the University have a collective responsibility to protect the good names of their colleagues and the institution by ensuring that their own research adheres to the principles of good research conduct and that they promote good research practice within the institution’s research community.

 All staff, students and visiting researchers must, therefore, adhere to the highest standards of integrity in the conduct of their research as set out in the Abertay Research Code of Conduct.

-The University is committed to the principles outlined in the UK Concordat to Support the Career Development of Researchers.
+This Concordat sets out the conditions required to create the very best culture for researchers to thrive.
 The Concordat sets out a vision of working practices, roles and responsibilities that will further the attractiveness and sustainability of research careers in the UK, and thus ensure the continued provision of well-trained, talented and motivated researchers that is essential to the continuation of research excellence.